cloudmesh/technologies/chapters/tech/kafka.md

 multiple consumers that read certain numbers of partitions on given topic.
 Server itself can be made efficient by dividing the work among cluster of machines.
 This distributed architecture allows to scale Kafka to handle any size of data.
-Kafka’s ability to support various languages allows one to create applications as per their expertise [@fa18-523-65-kafka-1].
+Kafka's ability to support various languages allows one to create applications as per their expertise [@fa18-523-65-kafka-1].